Mindfulness therapy as good as medication for chronic depression - study

 Treatment usually involves either medication, some form of psychotherapy or a combination of both.
 Yet many patients fail to get better and suffer recurring bouts of illness.

-MBCT was developed to help such people by teaching them skills to recognise and respond constructively to thoughts and feelings associated with relapse, aiming to prevent a downward spiral into depression.
+MBCT was developed to help such people by teaching them skills to recognize and respond constructively to thoughts and feelings associated with relapse, aiming to prevent a downward spiral into depression.

 In the first large study to compare MBCT and anti-depressants, researchers found little difference in outcomes.